A Complete Guide to Sample Size Re-estimation

 Step 1: Initial sample size

-Using the Fleiss, Levin & Paik pooled-variance formula: per arm, .
-Cap .
-Interim at .
+Using the Fleiss, Levin & Paik pooled-variance formula: , .
+Cap ().
+Interim at 50% of planned enrollment; the calculator rounds up to preserve per-arm parity: total (109 per arm).

 Step 2: Unblinded interim results